felipeAraujo/Bet-Calculator/README.md

 ## For Whom it was designated?
-For people who wants to profit in more security way, altough they will have less profit if bet in the exact result
+For people who wants to profit in more security way, altough they will have more profit if bet in the exact result